 Here is a Youtube video demonstrating a similar tool.
 Skip to about 2:20 to see the actual demonstration.

 On the Facebook page of the Zanesfield Petanque Club Bo Johns provided a picture of his “indoor shooting pit”.

 HOW TO BUILD AN INDOOR PIT (AKA Giant litter-box) 1) Disassemble your large-breed's dog cage 2) Steal the bottom section of the cage 3) Steal the dog's mattress to use as landing pad 4) Snatch 4 short posts from the neighbor's fence to use as stoppers 5) Use large plastic strap to hold fence posts 6) You're all set for winter practices.

 Here is a newer version of the same idea.

-Here’s a tip from Joe Acchiardi, of La Boule Joyeuse in Maryland— use old baseballs as practice targets.
-A baseball is about the right size, and you won’t bang up any of your real boules by using them as practice targets.
-And if you succeed with a nice tir au baseball you don’t get the loud THWOK that you’d get with a boule.
-That means that you can practice quietly in your own back yard without irritating the neighbors with the noise.
+Joe Acchiardi, of La Boule Joyeuse in Maryland, uses old baseballs as practice targets.
+They’re about the right size, and you won’t bang up your real boules by using them as practice targets.
+If you succeed with a nice tir au baseball you don’t get the loud THWOK that you’d get with a boule, so you can practice quietly in your back yard without irritating the neighbors with the noise.

-A simple wooden bench placed near to the jack can be a useful device for training in lobbing.
+A wooden bench placed near the jack can help to practice lobbing.
 The red arrow in this photo of a Japanese training session points to the thrown boule, which is dropping nearly vertically onto the target.
-When Marco Foyot runs training classes he uses frames and crossbars made of PVC pipe— the same basic idea.
+Marco Foyot runs training classes with crossbars of PVC pipe placed in the same way.